 Service your car.
 There is nothing worse than setting off on a road trip and breaking down along the way—especially on a hot day with kids in tow.
 Get your car checked out before you take off.
 Make sure fluids are topped off and tires properly inflated or purchase new tires if they are worn out.
 (See our guide to car maintenance and tire ratings.)

 Plan properly.
 Before you even get in the car, plan your destination and route.
 A portable GPS device or smart phone navigation app can help guide you to your vacation spot, but it may be worth having a paper map as backup.
 Try to drive during off-peak hours to avoid traffic or other delays.
-(Find the right GPS for you in our ratings.)
+(See our GPS buying advice and ratings.)

 Bring all the necessities.
 Driving with kids means you need to make sure you have enough drinks and snacks, not just for the trip, but in case there is a problem and you are stuck on the road longer than expected.
+Carry an emergency kit.
+If traveling during cold weather, be sure to bring blankets and coats.
 Also, don’t forget garbage bags, baby wipes, and paper towels, just in case.

 Keep them entertained.
 Kids can get bored driving long distances, so prepare by bringing all types of music, movies, books, and games to keep them occupied.
-Apple iPads and smart phones can also be helpful and portable for keeping children busy.
-Be sure to grab any essential power cords and batteries, as well as head phones.
+Tablets and smartphones can also be helpful and portable for keeping children busy.
+Be sure to grab any essential power cords and batteries (including USB adaptors, if needed), as well as head phones.
 Low-tech options include driving games such as I-Spy, looking for red cars, or counting exits.

 Connect to your location.
-Speaking of smart phones, there are some great apps for the co-pilot to use to plan where to stop for gas, food, or rest stops or a Google search to find places "near you" can be helpful as well.
-Many in-car systems such as Toyota's Entune among others can help you find places to stop at.
+Speaking of smart phones, there are some great apps for the co-pilot to use to plan where to stop for gas, food, or rest stops.
+Google search to find places "near you" can be helpful as well.
+Many in-car systems such as Toyota's Entune can help you find places to stop.

 Keep focused.
 Driving on a long trip can be very tiring.
 Avoid distractions and focus on the road, having the front passenger manage the children, navigation, and cell phone.